kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 You can use Home Assistant when you're on your home network, and that's fine.
 You might not need access to your server when you're away from home, or you might have another solution, like a VPN (which is easy to install with Wireguard).
 If so, you never need to dive into this murky realm.

-But if you do need to open up Home Assistant, whether for access or to enable a webhook or something else, you can do so.
+But if you do need to open up Home Assistant, whether for access or to enable a webhook or something else, you want it to be secure.
 The easiest way to securely access Home Assistant from any device, anywhere, is to pay $5 per month to [Nabu Casa](https://www.nabucasa.com).
 Nabu Casa is a sponsor of Home Assistant, they're very serious about security and data privacy, and their service makes enabling remote access and all kinds of hardware access very easy.
 It also unlocks some [cool text-to-speech stuff](https://www.home-assistant.io/blog/2020/12/13/release-202012/#new-neural-voices-for-nabu-casa-cloud-tts).

 Like it says on their site, using Nabu Casa means: